 Some of the side effects, like dehydration, can be managed by monitoring the hydration levels of children and teens, while some others, like mood changes, may subside with time and adjustment with the diet.

 Doctors can reduce the side effects through an appropriate adjustment to the diet and supplementation.
+Most commonly calcium, vitamins D, B complex and selenium need to be supplemented.
 Following the keto diet under strict pediatric guidance could minimize the overall risk of any adverse effects.
+Also it is important that the growth (weight and height) of children on this diet are monitored at regular intervals.

 How To Help A Child Follow The Keto Diet?